CorruptPriest/Catch-The-Bot-Java/README.md

 ->Explanation of the Code

+  1. Imports:
+   -We import the `Utility` package from java library to get certain fuctions.
-  1. Imports: We import `Random` for generating random numbers and `Scanner` for user input.
+   -We use `Random` for generating random numbers and `Scanner` for user input.

-  2. Initialization:
+  3. Initialization:
    - We define `mapSize` as 10, representing each line's positions from 0 to 9.
    - A two-dimensional array `map` is created to represent two lines of the game area.
    - The player's starting position is set to `(0,0)` on line `0`, while the bot's starting position is randomly generated.